NPellet/lambda-wrappers/README.md

 This package exposes 3 main objects you may want to import:

-- class `LambdaFactoryManager`, which you use to create any handler
+- `class LambdaFactoryManager`, which is used to create a WrapperFactory (1 type per event source), used to then create the AWS Lambda handler
-- type `CtrlInterfaceOf`, which derives the WrapperFactory into a TS interface to be implemented by the controller
+- `type CtrlInterfaceOf`, which derives the WrapperFactory into a TS interface to be implemented by the controller
-- type `IfHandler`, which stands for "interface handler", and informs the controller handler about the parameter type (see examples).
+- `type IfHandler`, which stands for "interface handler", and informs the controller handler about the parameter type (see examples).

 ### <a name='Completeexample'></a>Complete example